The Principle of Jū

 [insert a photo of some guy sailing through the air in the middle of a judo throw.
 Use your imagination; make it look brutal.
 Have fun. ]

-Jū does not oppose strength; it only opposes its unnecessary expenditure, because gentleness is a form of strength.
+Jū does not oppose strength, because gentleness is a form of strength.
+Jū only opposes the unnecessary expenditure of strength.
 When someone pushes you and you push back, the stronger person must exert all of their strength to gain a slight advantage, and the weaker person loses; such is the nature of hardness (gō).

 Instead, when pushed, give in, and allow yourself to be pushed -- and then pull.
 Your opponent’s power and momentum will then be added to your own, allowing you to throw your opponent with the strength of two people!
 Superhuman strength isn’t something that only exists in comics books and escapist fiction -- it is a real consequence of vector algebra.
 Such is the nature of gentleness.
 By turning the opponent’s own strength against them, the more powerful your opponent is, the more powerful these techniques become.